E40: Research Misconduct

 (8) whether any other action should be taken if an investigation is not recommended.

-The respondent shall be given fourteen (14) calendar days to review the report and to add his or her comments, which will become part of the final inquiry report and record.
+The respondent shall be given fourteen (14) calendar days to review the report and to add their comments, which will become part of the final inquiry report and record.
 Based upon the respondent's comments, the Inquiry Committee may revise its report.

 2.6 Inquiry Determination

-The Inquiry Committee final report will be sent to the Vice Presidentfor Research or Vice Chancellor for Research, as appropriate, who will determine whether the results of the inquiry provide sufficient evidence of possible research misconduct to warrant conducting an investigation or whether the matter will not be pursued further.
+The Inquiry Committee final report will be sent to the Vice President for Research or HSC Vice President for Research, as appropriate, who will determine whether the results of the inquiry provide sufficient evidence of possible research misconduct to warrant conducting an investigation or whether the matter will not be pursued further.
 The respondent and complainant shall be notified in writing of the decision.

 3.1 Purpose and Initiation